huggingface/blog/streamlit-spaces.md

 ## Hosting your Projects in Hugging Face Spaces

 You can simply drag and drop your files as shown below.
 Note that you need to include your additional dependencies in the requirements.txt.
-Also note that the version of the streamlit you have on your local is the same, for seamless usage, refer to [Spaces API reference](https://huggingface.co/docs/hub/spaces#reference).
+Also note that the version of Streamlit you have on your local is the same.
+For seamless usage, refer to [Spaces API reference](https://huggingface.co/docs/hub/spaces#reference).

 ![spaces-streamlit](assets/29_streamlit-spaces/streamlit.gif)